Guide to Work, Study, Travel and Living Abroad

 Working Aboard the Sailing Boat

 The work aboard an ocean sailing boat is difficult, tiring, and unending.
-A passage of even 10 days sounds short, yet when you’re on a watch schedule of four hours on, eight hours off, one day seems like two and you must adapt to an utterly different lifestyle than the one you are accustomed to ashore.
+A passage of even ten days sounds short, yet when you're on a watch schedule of four hours on and eight hours off, one day seems like two, and you must adapt to an utterly different way of life than the one you are accustomed to ashore.
 Everyone shares in all the duties involved in running the boat, from standing watch in the rain at 2 a.m. to cooking breakfast and making coffee.
-Then you must clean up upon arrival when the boat is in shambles and you have not had a freshwater shower in two weeks.
+Then you must clean up upon arrival when the boat is in shambles, and you have not had a freshwater shower in two weeks.

 Life at sea is incredibly raw and incredibly basic.
 Your world shrinks to the three miles or so you can see in every direction before the horizon curves out of view.
-A passing freighter is often the most exciting thing to happen on a given day.
+A passing freighter is often the most exciting thing on a given day.
 The intense discomfort of being salty and sticky for two weeks is offset by the rewards of a cloudless night watch under a new moon.
-The sky is so dark you can scarcely see your hand in front of your face, yet the stars fill the night sky all the way to the horizon, like an enormous diamond exploding in the center of the universe, sending fragments to every corner of space.
-You will see more shooting stars on one night watch then you would in a lifetime ashore; at sea, the lights of civilization do not pollute the sky.
+The sky is so dark you can scarcely see your hand in front of your face, yet the stars fill the night sky like an enormous diamond exploding in the center of the universe, sending fragments to every corner of space.
+You will see more shooting stars on one night watch than you would in a lifetime ashore; at sea, the lights of civilization do not pollute the sky.

 Ocean Sailing Makes the World Feel Big Again